aws-samples/serverless-patterns/s3-sns/src/README.md

 ## Testing

+* Go to the SNS Console and select the topic that was created after running `sam deploy`
+* Click on Create Subscription
+* Under Protocol, select the type of endpoint to subscribe to (email, SMS, etc.)
+* Confirm the message subscription
-Upload an object to the S3 bucket you created and then check notifications (email, SMS, etc).
+* Upload an object to the S3 bucket you created
+* Check your notifications

 ## Cleanup